gaui/fridagar-node/README.md

 into existence over time.
 Other days (such as "Mæðradagurinn") have had different dates at different times.

-Currently the library does aim for historical accuracy, and will return all "modern day" special days for any year — and completely ignore the fact that "Frídagur verslunarmanna in the year 345 BC" makes absolutely no sense.
+Currently the library does NOT aim for historical accuracy, and will return all "modern day" special days for any year — and completely ignore the fact that "Frídagur verslunarmanna in the year 345 BC" makes absolutely no sense.